aarongraham/mates/README.md

 `docker rm $(docker ps -a -q)`
 `sudo docker system prune`

-#Future improvements
+#Possible Future improvements
 * Docker should connect through a unix socket
 * Compression of pages and static assets
-* Make more mobile friendly
+* Make webpage work nicely on mobile
+* Automate more of the deployment, in particular starting the container.
+Docker-compose?
+* Automate more of the server creation